PierreMarchand20/sphinx_computer_tools/docs/source/basic_tools/git.rst

 .. code:: bash

-   git config --global user.name "Alice" git config --global user.email alice@mail.com
+   git config --global user.name "Username" git config --global user.email username@mail.com

 Each modification you make to your repository will be associated with this identity.